inf112-v19/LwjglApplicationConfiguration/README.md

 * Other robots fire a laser at the end of each phase
 * Lasers fired by robots do not penetrate walls
 * Pushing of robots
-* Warning: The testmap does not have garbage cleaning, and respawning.(To test this, see instructions further down)
+* Warning: The testmap does not have garbage cleaning, and respawning.(To test this use main game)
 * This means that dead robot's texture won't be removed from the map, but you won't be able to interact with them
 * Also if you die, you wont respawn as well.